Former 702 Breakfast Presenter| Maths and Science Wiz

 In addition to being a published author, Ian has built, led and managed teams with multi-million dollar sales, operational and delivery targets, defined and executed go-to-market strategies based on market analysis & needs, set corporate & product strategy, brought new products to market, delivered major cyber transformation programs & engagements, delivered keynote presentations at industry & corporate events, been interviewed & quoted in the media, and contributed articles to a variety of publications.

-Director and Chief Architect, Advanced Programs Group’s Intelligence Team, McAfee
+Director and Principal Engineer, Advanced Programs Group’s Intelligence Team, McAfee

 Dave Marcus currently serves as Director of Threat Research and Intelligence and Principal Engineer for McAfee’s Advanced Programs Group.
 Responsibilities includes advanced threat research, threat intelligence projects, hardware-assisted security development, open source intelligence projects as well as SCADA/ICS research.